"I understand English; I read and write English perfectly,

 - you're not willing to do the practice exercises on a regular basis (serious progress can be made with only 10-15 minutes a day, but you have to do the work)

-- you expect to completely eliminate your accent in three months (this isn't magic, but rather an effective accent reduction program focused on speaking more clearly)
+- you expect to completely eliminate your accent in just a couple of months (this isn't magic, but rather an effective accent reduction program focused on speaking more clearly)

 - you have trouble understanding my natural speaking speed (this program will help you improve your listening skills, but you should feel comfortable with my speaking style)